vwiela/Inference-Methods-for-Stochastic-Compartmental-Models/README.md

 ## Usage
 The code sould be usable on any local machine where Python 3.12 and Julia 1.10 are installed.
 The methods have the following specific requirements.

+**Note:** The use of Julia and Python interactively, does need some caution when setting up the environments.
+It is recommended to first build the Python virtual environemnt, then configure the Julia callable, before installing _pyjulia_(https://github.com/JuliaPy/pyjulia) and _PyCall.jl_ (https://github.com/JuliaPy/PyCall.jl).
+Guidelines on how to use the local python environment in PyCall can be found [here](https://github.com/JuliaPy/PyCall.jl).

+Alternatively, using [PythonCall.jl](https://github.com/JuliaPy/pyjulia?tab=readme-ov-file) provides a harmonic interface between Python and Julia.

+Alternatively, it is also possible to use a different Julia callable for the call from Python than for the native Julia calculations.
+User should only make sure, that the same version is used.

+Independent of the chosen Julia and Python integration, the requirements for both are listed in the following files.

-### PF
+### Julia
 - Manifest.toml
 - Project.toml

-Additionally, the Particles.jl and ParticlesDE.jl packages must be installed from ParticleFilters.jl (https://github.com/lcontento/ParticleFilters.jl).
+Additionally, the Particles and ParticlesDE packages must be installed from ParticleFilters.jl (https://github.com/lcontento/ParticleFilters.jl).

-### CNF
+### Python
 - requirements.txt

 ## Structure